-- 1 ~ or ~ to the required aliases or ID and press the Menu Select button below Sel to view the message. - 2 Press the Menu Select button directly below Rp1y to reply to a message. - 3 Perform one of the following actions:
+1 ~ or ~ to the required aliases or ID and press the Menu Select button below Sel to view the message.

+- 2 Press the Menu Select button directly below Rply to reply to a message. - 3 Perform one of the following actions:

-- or to Quick Text and press the Menu Select button directly below Sel for a predefined message. - or to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.
+- or to Quick Text and press the Menu Select button directly below Sel for a predefined message.

-- A blinking cursor appears on the Compose screen. - The predefined message appears on the Compose screen, with a blinking cursor at the end of it. - 4 Use the keypad to type or edit your message. - 5 Press the Menu Select button directly below Op tn once you have completed the message. - 6 ~ or ~ to Send Message and press the Menu Select button directly below Sel to send the message.
+- A blinking cursor appears on the Compose screen. - The predefined message appears on the Compose screen, with a blinking cursor at the end of it. - 4 Use the keypad to type or edit your message. - 5 Press the Menu Select button directly below Optn once you have completed the message.

+6 or to Send Message and press the Menu Select button directly below Sel to send the message.